The 'Forgotten Olympians': Winners Even Without Medals

 Barahona may be quick to praise those at the top.
 But she speaks for many a forgotten Olympian too when she says accepting relative anonymity has its limits.

 "Sometimes it's weird," Barahona says.
-"When we have [technical] races and they do, like, the medal ceremony before the last [skiers] go, it's like, 'wait I'm still here you know?!'
+"When we have [technical] races and they do, like, the medal ceremony before the last [skiers] go, it's like, 'Wait I'm still here you know?!'
 It's a little bit bumming.
 Like, oh man nobody has faith in me, y'know?"

-Barahona says Czech Republic skier/snowboarder Ester Ledecka gave the forgotten ones hope at these Olympics.
-Starting 26th in the Super G, Ledecka scored a stunning upset when she beat the world's best alpine stars and won the race.
+Barahona says Czech skier and snowboarder Ester Ledecka gave the forgotten ones hope at these Olympics.
+Starting 26th in the super G, Ledecka scored a stunning upset when she beat the world's best Alpine stars and won the race.

 "You always say what if today is the magical day that I get a medal?"
 Barahona says.
 "ObviousIy, I think everyone thinks that.
 Even the last finishers.
-Ester won the Super-G here and I think her goal was top 20 y'know?
+Ester won the super-G here and I think her goal was top 20 you know?
 So for sure, you have something in mind, you dream of other things."

 For Barahona, the Olympic dream is over.
 Including Pyeongchang, she's competed in four Olympic Games.
 But she says she's quitting the sport after this season.

-Note: A previous version of this story misspelled the names of Alexia Paganini and Sofia Goggia.